Some implications of the $2$-fold Bailey lemma: The function of Andrews

-\rm The $q$-series on the left side of (17) appeared in [12], and is the generating function for $spt_M^{*}(n),$ the total number of appearances of the smallest parts of the number of partitions of $n$ where parts greater than the smallest plus $M$ do not occur.
-The case $M\rightarrow\infty,$ is clearly $spt(n)=np(n)-N_2(n).$ It can easily be seen this identity gives us the following Bailey pair. \\* \\* {\bf Lemma 5.} \it We have that $(\alpha_M, \beta_M)$ form a Bailey pair relative to $a=1,$ where
+The $q$-series on the left side of (2.4) appeared in [11], and is the generating function for $\spt_M^{*}(n),$ the total number of appearances of the smallest parts of the number of partitions of $n$ where parts greater than the smallest plus $M$ do not occur.
+The first sum on the right side of (2.4) may be interpreted as $\sum_{k=0}^{n}\sigma_1(k)p_M(n-k),$ where $\sigma_1(n)=\sum_{d|n}d,$ and $p_M(n)$ is the number of partitions of $n$ into parts $\le M.$ The limiting case $M\rightarrow\infty$ is Euler's well known formula $np(n)=\sum_{k=0}^{n}\sigma_1(k)p(n-k),$ which is also an observation used by Andrews to obtain his $\spt(n)$ identity [5].
+By Tannery's theorem [14, pg.~292] and [5, Eq.~(3.4)], it can be seen that the limit of the second sum on the right side of Corollary 4 is

+The second sum on the right hand side of Corollary 4 is more complicated, and is worthy of a separate study, as any information on $\spt^{*}_M(n)$ is important to better understand $\spt(n).$ The case $M\rightarrow\infty$ of Corollary 4 can now be seen as $\spt(n)=np(n)-\frac{1}{2}N_2(n).$ While Corollary 4 is important in its own right, it also implies the following Bailey pair. \\* \\* {\bf Lemma 5.} \it For $n$ and $M$ non-negative integers, $(\alpha_M, \beta_M)$ forms a Bailey pair relative to $a=1,$ where

 for $M>0,$ and